 - Student responses should include: - In example 1, the comma comes before a conjunction and links two independent clauses.
-This suggests that a comma and a conjunction can be used to connect two independent clauses.

-- In example 2, the comma is between two clauses in the sentence.
-This indicates that a comma can be used to set off introductory elements like clauses, phrases, or words that come before the main independent clause. - In example 3, the commas separate items in a list.
-This shows that commas can be used to separate three or more words, phrases, or clauses written in a series. - 1 Differentiation Consideration: Consider providing students with the following definition: independent clause means "a clause that can stand alone as a sentence, containing a subject and a predicate with a finite verb."
+This suggests that a comma and a conjunction can be used to connect two independent clauses. - In example 2, the comma is between two clauses in the sentence.
+This indicates that a comma can be used to set off introductory elements like clauses, phrases, or words that come before the main independent clause. - o In example 3, the commas separate items in a list.
+This shows that commas can be used to separate three or more words, phrases, or clauses written in a series. - 1 Differentiation Consideration: Consider providing students with the following definition: independent clause means "a clause that can stand alone as a sentence, containing a subject and a predicate."
 This means that an independent clause communicates a complete thought.
-Post or project the following example of an independent clause: "This social separation is especially damaging for children." - Students write the definition of independent clause in the appropriate section of their vocabulary journals.
+Post or project the following example of an independent clause: "These survival techniques helped his family get through the Great Depression."

+▶ Students write the definition of independent clause in the appropriate section of their vocabulary journals.